cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I create an empty board?

+In cboard an empty board is equivalent to a folder.
+If you want to create a new empty you just have to create a new folder, and that will create a new empty board in the cboard storage. the new empty board will be immediately available for edition and can be set as the root board (using the build button), which means that it will be the first board you see the next time you open cboard from scratch.

-To create an empty board, begin by unlocking the screen pressing the lock button on the right hand side.
+To create a new folder, begin by unlocking the screen pressing the lock button on the right hand side.
 Once you unlock the screen, press the plus symbol on the right hand side, in order to 'add tile'.
 You will then be given the option to add a tile, but instead of adding a button (the first and automatic option), press the 'folder' option directly below it.
 By creating a folder, you are creating a new board to which you can add more tiles and folders.

 ### How do I personalize an existing board in Cboard?